joaovitordmoraes/joaovitordmoraes/README.md

 ###  Hey! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

 My name is João Vitor <br>
-I'm a Front-end developer at [Agência Ivoire](https://www.ivoire.com.br/) and started in web development in 2012. :computer:<br>
+I'm a Front-end developer at [NZN](https://nzn.io) and started in web development in 2012. :computer:<br>
 Brazilian, based in Piracicaba, SP.  :house_with_garden:<br>

 #### You can find me on